ThatStella7922/ThatStella7922/README.md

 ## Feedback
 Got feedback about this page?\
-[Contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy/blob/master/README.md#contact), preferably on Twitter as I will reply there faster
+[Contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy/blob/master/README.md#contact), preferably on Twitter as I will reply there faster.
+You can also DM me on Discord, I'm in a few big public servers like the Linus Tech Tips server, the Honkai Impact and Genshin servers, the r/Hackintosh Paradise server, many RTX 3080 stock checker discord servers, and a few more.